1. What is smart EV charging?

 5. Why Virta?

-Virta offers world’s fastest and most cost‑effective channel to launch, grow and operate commercial services in the EV charging ecosystem – as a primary business or as a value-added service.
+Virta offers the world’s fastest and most cost‑effective channel to launch, grow and operate commercial services in the EV charging ecosystem – as a primary business or as a value-added service.

-This is how we empower our customers to make a positive change – for profitability and for the planet:
+This is how we empower our customers to make a positive change – for profitability and the planet:

 Minimum effort, maximum benefits

 The time to start offering EV charging services is now.
-But traditionally operating an EV charging business comes with a long list of responsibilities: customer support, technical problem solving, payments, customer credit risk, roaming services, and charger management, just to name a few.
+But traditionally, operating an EV charging business comes with a long list of responsibilities: customer support, technical problem solving, payments, customer credit risk, roaming services, and charger management, just to name a few.
 Building the necessary capabilities and infrastructure takes time and money.

 Reach your full potential